Banner showing base of Eiffel tower

 Including logging in your application

-Inheriting from class EL_SUB_APPLICATION has some incidental benefits including:
+Inheriting from class EL_APPLICATION has some incidental benefits including:

 To including logging facilities in any class, inherit from class EL_MODULE_LOG and add an entry for that class in the log filter array. (see below)